lealre/bootcamp-de/02/README.md

 ## Day 02

-This script addresses potential issues from the script created on Day 01.
+The objective is to improve the script that we did on Day 01, dealing with potential inputs provided by the user that can cause problems in KPI calculation.

-Some examples of bugs are:
+Some examples of potential problems:

 * User gives a number in the name.
 * User input in salary is not a number.